-When an original bill is incorrectly denied or underpaid, DaisyBill advises filing a Second Review.
-Every request for Second Review submitted from DaisyBill is compliantly submitted using both a completed DWC Form SBR-1, as well as a compliant modified CMS 1500.
+When an original bill is incorrectly denied or underpaid, daisyBill advises filing a Second Review.
+Every request for Second Review submitted from daisyBill is compliantly submitted using both a completed DWC Form SBR-1, as well as a compliant modified CMS 1500.

-To store language for Request for Second Review reasons, use DaisyBill’s Second Review Reasons.
+To store language for Request for Second Review reasons, use daisyBill’s Second Review Reasons.
 When the claims administrator incorrectly denies a Med-Legal report or service, we recommend language similar to the Second Review reasons below.

 Official Medical Fee Schedule